EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 $cryptsetup close storage1
 ```

-For the following uses of the persistent virtual disk, there will be no need to
+For the following uses of the persistent disk, there will be no need to
 perform all these operations, only the following are necessary:

 ```shell